-Ultradata Australia Pty Limited provides and maintains the core banking software utilised by the credit union.
+Ultradata Australia Pty Limited provides and maintains the banking software utilised by the credit union.

 c.
-The System Works Guaranteed Pty Limited (TSWG)
+Transaction Solutions Limited (TAS)

-The System Works Guaranteed Pty Limited provides IT facilities management services to the credit union.
-The credit union has a management contract with TSWG to receive computer support services to meet the day-to-day needs of the credit union and ensure compliance with the relevant Prudential Standards.
+Transaction Solutions Limited provides IT facilities management services to the credit union.
+The credit union has a management contract with TAS to receive computer support services to meet the day-to-day needs of the credit union and ensure compliance with the relevant Prudential Standards.